stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 This consists of two pieces of information:

-1. A _binding_ description that specifies the data to be passed to the shader (essentially corresponding to a vertex layout).
+1. A _binding_ description that specifies the data to be passed to the shader (corresponding to the vertex layout).

-2. A number of _attribute_ descriptors that define the format of each component of a vertex (i.e. each component of the layout).
+2. A number of _attribute_ descriptors that define the format of each vertex (the vertex components).

 We add two new nested builders to the pipeline stage builder: